GM-Alex/user-access-manager/readme.txt

 == Description ==

-With the "User Access Manager"-plugin you can manage the access to your posts, pages and files.
-You only create a user group, put registered users to this and set up the rights for this group.
-From now on the post/page is only accessible and writable for the specified group.
-This plugin is useful if you need a member area or a private section at your blog or you want that other people can write at your blog but not everywhere.
+The “User Access Manager”-plugin for Wordpress allows you to manage the access of your content.
+This is useful if you need a member area, a private section at your blog or you want that other people can write at your blog but not everywhere.
+Including all post type (post, pages etc.), taxonomies (categories etc.) and files by creating user groups.
+Just assign the content you want to restrict und and your registered users which should have a access to a group.
+From now on the content is only accessible and writable for the specified group.

-Appeal: If it works click the "Works" button, if it don't works click the "Broken" button and report the issue.
-That is the only way to find bugs and see if the plugin works proper.
-Thanks.

 <em>Feature list</em>

 * User groups
 * Set separate access for readers and editors
 * Set access by user groups
+* Set default user groups
-* Set access by post categories
+* Set time based access
-* User-defined post/page title (if no access)
+* User-defined post type (posts, pages etc.) title (if no access)
-* User-defined post/page text (if no access)
+* User-defined post type (posts, pages etc.) text (if no access)
 * Optional login form (if no access)
 * User-defined comment text (if no access)
-* Hide complete post/page
+* Hide complete post types (posts, pages etc.)
-* Hide pages in navigation
+* Hide elements in the navigation
 * Redirecting users to other pages (if no access)
-* Recursive locking of posts/pages
+* Recursive locking of content
 * Limited access to uploaded files
 * Full integrated at the admin panel
 * Multilingual support